-- The resolutions to ratify the Equal Rights Amendment already have bipartisan support.
-Expanding this cooperation to encompass a majority of legislators from both parties will give the General Assembly national accolades not only for its leadership on a longstanding civil rights issue but also for its bipartisanship during these contentious times.
+- The resolutions to ratify the Equal Rights Amendment have strong, bipartisan support.
+In 2018 and in 2019 a majority of Senators and Delegates signed onto the legislation.
+A ratification will bring Virginia’s General Assembly national accolades not only for its leadership on a longstanding civil rights issue but also for its bipartisanship during these contentious times.

 - Given the historical nature of the “38th state to ratify” status Virginia could achieve, there is a lot of energy and focus in the state and around the country on Virginia’s activities related to the Equal Rights Amendment.